 CMS’s Proposed Rule on Automating Prior Authorization

-On 10th December 2020, The Centers for Medicare & Medicaid Services (CMS) proposed a new regulation aimed at improving the sharing of healthcare data between payers and providers and streamlining prior authorization, a major administrative hassle for providers.
-This new rule will boost patient data exchange and streamline prior authorization which will ease the burden on the provider.
+On 10th December 2020, The Centers for Medicare & Medicaid Services (CMS) proposed a new regulation aimed at improving the sharing of healthcare data between payers and providers and streamlining, a major administrative hassle for providers.
+This new rule will boost patient data exchange and streamline which will ease the burden on the provider.
 Additionally, providers can improve patient care by spending more time with their patients.
 CMS’ proposed rule requires payers in certain government programs to build application programming interfaces (APIs) for data exchange and prior authorization.

-This proposed rule addresses a common complaint from providers that prior authorization has increased in use among plans and takes up too much time away from patients.
-After implementation for this rule, providers wait time for a decision from a payer on a prior authorization request will reduce drastically.
-As per rule proposal, a maximum 72-hour limit for payers for urgent requests and seven calendar days for non-emergency requests.
+This proposed rule addresses a common complaint from providers that have increased in use among plans and takes up too much time away from patients.
+After implementation of this rule, the provider’s wait time for a decision from a payer on a request will reduce drastically.
+As per the rule proposal, a maximum 72-hour limit for payers for urgent requests and seven calendar days for non-emergency requests.
 The rule applies to payers in Medicaid, the Children’s Health Insurance Program, and qualified health plans.
-CMS is considering on including Medicare Advantage plans in a future rule.
+CMS is considering including Medicare Advantage plans in a future rule.

 The American Medical Association surveyed 1,000 physicians; key findings of the survey indicate the following:

-- 64% participating physicians said they wait at least one business day for insurers to decide on prior authorization.
+- 64% of participating physicians said they wait for at least one business day for insurers to decide on it.
 Nearly one-third (30%) said they wait at least three business days

-- 92% participating physicians said the prior authorization process can lead to delays in access to care, while 78% said that waiting for a decision from insurers causes patients to abandon certain treatments entirely
+- 92% of participating physicians said the process can lead to delays in access to care, while 78% said that waiting for a decision from insurers causes patients to abandon certain treatments entirely

-- On average, a practice completes 29.1 requests each week; 34% of the surveyed doctors said they have staff members who work solely on the data entry and other steps for prior authorization.
+- On average, a practice completes 29.1 requests each week; 34% of the surveyed doctors said they have staff members who work solely on the data entry and other steps it.